top of page

 Income tax is imposed on Taiwan source income for resident and nonresident individuals.

-Income tax is charged at progressive rates up to 40% for resident individuals.
+Income tax is charged at progressive rates for resident individuals.
 Nonresident individuals, subject to certain conditions, are subject to withholding tax on the Taiwan source income received, the withholding tax rate varies from 15% to 20%, depending on the nature of the Taiwan source income.

-Resident individual is subject to AMT.
-Under the AMT regime, certain income, such as foreign source income and capital gain from the disposal of private companies not covered by regular income tax, is assessed and included in AMT calculation.
-Resident individual who has AMT income exceeds the deduction of NT$6.7 million could be subject to AMT at 20%.
-A resident individual must pay AMT if the AMT exceeds regular tax liability.
+Resident individuals are subject to AMT.
+Under the AMT regime, certain income, such as foreign source income and capital gain from the disposal of private companies not covered by regular income tax, is assessed and included in the AMT calculation.
+Resident individuals with AMT income exceeding the deduction of NT$7.5 million may be subject to AMT at a rate of 20%.
+A resident individual must pay AMT if the AMT exceeds the regular tax liability.

 CFC rules are applicable to resident individuals.
-Subject to further determination, resident individuals should include their proportionate share of the CFC’s earnings in AMT income.
-The CFC rules will come into effect from January 1, 2023, for resident individuals.
+Resident individuals must include their proportionate share of the CFC’s earnings in AMT income if certain criteria are met.
+The CFC rules come into effect from January 1, 2023, for resident individuals.

 Resident individual